F1: Leading for diversity

 Participants will leave the session better able to:

-This session will showcase the work of emerging leaders across the National Health Service.
+This session will showcase the work of senior White leaders across the UK National Health Service.

 By the end of this session, participants will be able to:

-- Start conversations that matter, with their teams and organisational leaders, on how more diverse and inclusive practices drive service improvements
+• Start conversations that matter, with their teams and organisational leaders, on how more diverse and inclusive practices can drive service improvement

 PART TWO: “Beyond our comfort zone”: addressing systemic racism, privilege and power to improve patient experience in a low-secure mental health unit